Wi-SUN SDK Version 2.12.0 - Release Notes (Jun 23, 2026)#

 Contact Silicon Labs Support.

-To use our Ask AI tool to get answers, see the search field at the top of this page.
+To try our Ask AI tool to get answers, use the search field at the top of the Silicon Labs Developer Documentation page.

 Note: Ask AI is experimental.